Great Depression in France: 1920s economic crisis

 World War, one reason that explained the great French attachment to it.
 Finally, France had had a positive balance of payments for some years thanks mainly to invisible exports such as tourism.
 French investments abroad were numerous.

 The German reparations decided by the Treaty of Versailles in 1919 brought in large amounts of money which served principally to repay war loans to the United States.
-Reparations payments ended in 1923.
-In January of that year, Germany defaulted on its payments and the French prime minister, Raymond Poincaré, invoked a clause of the Versailles Treaty and sent troops to occupy the Ruhr valley in the hope of enforcing payment.
-Germany responded by flooding the area with inflated money, ruining its currency and denying France any hope of full reparations.
-Poincaré accepted an agreement mediated by the United States in which it received smaller payments, but Poincaré's government fell soon afterward.
+In January 1923, Germany defaulted on its payments and the French prime minister, Raymond Poincaré, invoked a clause of the Versailles Treaty and sent troops to occupy the Ruhr valley in the hope of enforcing payment of the reparations that were in the form of materials such as coal and timber.
+Germany responded with a policy of passive resistance.
+In order to pay the idled workers, the government resorted to printing paper money, which helped fuel Germany's already high inflation towards hyperinflation.
+Poincaré accepted the Dawes Plan mediated by the United States in which France received smaller payments, but Poincaré's government fell soon afterward.

 While the United States experienced a sharp rise in unemployment, France had almost none.
 Much of that was due to a simple lack of manpower; at the end of the war, France had 1,322,000 dead and three million wounded, almost 4,000,000 casualties.
 One in four of the dead was younger than 24.
 That in turn lowered the birth rate, so that by 1938 France still had only half the number of 19- to 21-year-olds it would have had had the war not happened.
 But whatever the causes of full employment, confidence in the government was high.
 The French economy was stronger than those of its neighbors, notably because of the solidarity of the franc.
 The introduction of the US economic model, inspired particularly by Ford, ended suddenly and, with it, the modernization of French businesses.
 Everything seemed to favour the French; production didn't weaken before 1930, particularly in primary materials, and the country was the world's leading producer of iron in 1930.
 France felt confident in its systems and proud of its vertu budgétaire, in other words the balancing of the budget, which France had managed more or less for nearly a decade.

 In 1927, France gained from the world crisis in becoming the world's largest holder of gold, its reserves growing from 18 billion francs in 1927 to 80 billion in 1930.

 Le Figaro said: "For our part let us rejoice in our timid yet prosperous economy as opposed to the presumptuousness and decadent economy of the Anglo-Saxon races."